Thank you for your generous donations, which make our work possible! Our ongoing projects are:

 We see this project as twofold: enriching the children’s diet, which is deficient in most nutrients, and providing income to fund the gardens by selling excess produce to community members.

 CSNS provided funding to drill a borehole (well), purchase water tanks and stands, and install solar panels for a water pumping system.
 This essential water resource and the hiring of two groundsmen (a gardener/handyman and gardening assistant) made establishing Indigenous and vegetable gardens possible.
 The latest garden addition is a greenhouse or shade net 2.5 m x 30 m x 15 m in size.
-The development of an orchard is also underway.
+We are also excited to share that the development of an orchard is well underway.

 Soup Kitchen

 The Omaheke region, where CSN is located, currently has the highest rate of child malnutrition in the country.
-Through its soup kitchen, CSN assists in fighting malnutrition in Drimiopsis and the region.
-Over the past decade, with the help from a group of dedicated women volunteers, CSN has fed 75-190+ orphaned and vulnerable children (OVC) a soup kitchen meal 2-3 times a week.
+Through its soup kitchen, CSN is making a significant difference in the lives of the children in Drimiopsis and the region.
+Over the past decade, with the help of a group of dedicated women volunteers, CSN has provided nutritious meals to 150-250 orphaned and vulnerable children (OVC) 2-3 times a week.
 The volunteers prepare a meal of lentil soup, mealie meal, or rice in an outdoor kitchen on the Sanctuary Land.

 Recently, CSNS provided the funds needed to build a new structure for the soup kitchen.
-The new structure includes sinks, a toilet and a shaded area where the village children can come for soup kitchen meals.
+The new structure includes sinks, a toilet, and a shaded area where the village children can come for soup and kitchen meals.
 Donations to purchase a gas stove, pots, and utensils for the new soup kitchen are needed and most welcome.
-CSNS provides funding to purchase food for the soup kitchen and to pay honoraria to its volunteers.
+CSNS provides funding to buy food for the soup kitchen and to pay honoraria to its volunteers.

 Kindergarten Food Program

-CSNS provides the Sanveld Kindergarten with funds to buy and prepare two meals, five days per week, for up to 55 OVC who attend kindergarten classes.
+CSNS provides the Sanveld Kindergarten with funds to buy and prepare two meals, five days per week, for up to 65 OVC who attend kindergarten classes.
 The successful Sanveld Kindergarten operates from 8 am to 1 pm weekdays.
 This project funds food supplies such as oatmeal, mealie pap, lentils, bread, peanut butter, wood for a cooking fire, water storage containers, and transportation costs for purchasing and delivering the food.
-This is an ongoing CSNS project.

 Dedicated volunteers help the orphaned and vulnerable children line up for their meal at the Soup Kitchen.